David Mabuza Biography: Age, Net Worth, Wife, Children, Nicknames, Death, Parents

 Argumentative

-Mabuza has been embroiled in a number of controversies throughout his political career, from allegations of corruption, fraud and involvement in political murders to land, bidding and party leadership disputes.
+Mabuza has been embroiled in numerous controversies throughout his political career, ranging from allegations of corruption, fraud and involvement in political assassinations to disputes over land, tenders and party leadership.

 Some of the most notable controversies are:

-• In 1998, he was sacked as MEC for Education after being accused of inflating Mpumalanga’s exam pass rate from 44.7% to 72.9% in what became known as the “Mabuza scandal”.
+• In 1998, he was sacked as Minister of Education after being accused of inflating Mpumalanga’s secondary school pass rate from 44.7% to 72.9% in what became known as the “Mabuza scandal”.

-• In 2009, he was sued by businessman Fred Daniel, who claimed Mabuza had orchestrated a campaign of violence and intimidation against him to take over his land and wildlife reserve in Badplaas.
-The court dismissed the case and Daniel was subsequently sentenced to seven years for fraud and perjury.
+• In 2009, he was sued by businessman Fred Daniel, who claimed that Mabuza had orchestrated a campaign of violence and intimidation against him to seize his land and wildlife sanctuary in Badplaas.
+The case was dismissed by the court, and Daniel was subsequently sentenced to seven years in prison for fraud and perjury.

-• In 2010, he was accused of being behind the assassination of ANC leader James Nkambule, who exposed a list of assassins allegedly hired by Mabuza to eliminate his opponents.
-Mabuza denied the allegations and sued Nkambule’s family for defamation, but the case was never concluded.
+• In 2010, he was accused of being behind the assassination of ANC leader James Nkambule, who had leaked a list of assassins allegedly hired by Mabuza to eliminate his rivals.
+Mabuza denied the accusations and sued Nkambule’s family for defamation, but the case never came to an end.

-• In 2014, he was accused of being poisoned by political opponents and had to go to Russia for medical treatment.
-He claimed that the poisoning was an attempt to prevent him from exposing corruption and factionalism within the ANC.
+• In 2014, he was allegedly poisoned by political opponents and sought medical treatment in Russia.
+He claimed the poisoning was an attempt to stop him from exposing corruption and factionalism within the ANC.

-• In 2017, he was profiled by journalist Rehana Rossouw in a book, Predator Politics: Mabuza, Fred Daniel and the Great Land Scam, which detailed his alleged role in the land scam and other corrupt activities in Mpumalanga.
-He claimed that the book was fabricated and threatened to sue the author and publisher.
+• In 2017, he was accused of involvement in a book by journalist Rehana Rossouw, Predator Politics: Mabuza, Fred Daniel and the Great Land Scam, which detailed his alleged role in land fraud and other corruption in Mpumalanga.
+He dismissed the book as a fabrication and threatened to sue the author and publisher.

-• In 2018, he was accused of buying votes and inflating the number of ANC members in Mpumalanga to secure his position as deputy president of the ANC and the country.
-He denies the allegations and says he increased membership through a rigorous recruitment drive.
+• In 2018, he was accused of buying votes and inflating ANC membership in Mpumalanga to secure his position as deputy president of the ANC and the country.
+He denied the allegations and said he had increased his membership through a rigorous recruitment campaign.

-• In 2019, he was questioned by the ANC Integrity Commission, which identified him as one of the members who may have brought the party into disrepute.
-He was cleared by the commission and said there was no evidence of wrongdoing against him.
+• In 2019, he was questioned by the ANC Integrity Commission, which identified him as one of the members who may have brought the party to discredit.
+He was cleared by the commission, which said there was no evidence of wrongdoing.

-• In 2020, he was sued by the Organization to Undo Tax Abuse (OUTA), which filed a criminal complaint against him and 13 other people and two businesses for allegedly being part of the network Criminal networks loot public funds and resources in Mpumalanga.
+• In 2020, he was sued by the Organization Against Tax Abuse (OUTA), which filed a criminal complaint against him and 13 others and two businesses for allegedly being part of a criminal network that looted public funds and resources in Mpumalanga.
 He dismissed the complaint as baseless and malicious.

-• In 2021, he was named by former Eskom CEO Andre de Ruyter as a senior politician involved in corruption and sabotage at the electricity authority.
-He denies the allegations and says he supports De Ruyter’s efforts to clean up Eskom.
+• In 2021, he was named by former Eskom CEO Andre de Ruyter as a senior politician linked to corruption and sabotage at the power company.
+He denied the allegations and said he supported De Ruyter’s efforts to clean up Eskom.

 Leave a Comment